NET Scheme

 My teaching career started in Shenzhen, China where I worked for 1 year.
 My main teaching objectives were focused on Phonics and Writing.
 In addition to this, I facilitated English enrichment camps where students got the chance to use English in real-world situations.

 In search of professional growth, I moved to Hong Kong, SAR.
-In the 3 years that I’ve been working here, my teaching focus has become more well-rounded.
+In the 4 years that I’ve been working here, my teaching focus has become more well-rounded.
 For KS1 students, I’ve taught a school based curriculum which largely focused on different text types and students producing their own writings based on the text-type.
 I’ve also taught the EDB’s PLPR/W curriculum which has a great focus on phonics and reading (shared and guided reading).
 For KS2 students, I’ve taught a reader based curriculum which also had a greater focus on self-regulated learning and a use of online learning.

-In this academic year, I will teach P1, P4, and P5.
+In this academic year, I will teach P1, P2, P4, and P5.
 In addition, I’ll play a leading and supporting role during extra-curricular activities such as the editing of the school’s newsletter, debating, Canossa TV, English days, debating and drama.
 I look forward to helping the students to grow their love of learning English, reading and drama.
 If there’s anything I know how to do, it’s to make sure a lesson is filled with fun and excitement.

 Outside of school, I’ve spent a lot of time volunteering at the Heep Hong Society, Shenzhen Hearing programme, storytelling with The Hong Kong Society for Asylum-Seekers and Refugees.
-Volunteering is very close to my heart and it’s something to be encouraged in the younger generation.

 Top